alesssia/short_intro_stats/short_intro_stats.md

 <span style="display:block; height:30px;"></span>

 - Multiple phenomena and statistical distributions are normally distributed
-- Using the standard normal distribution we can calculate the propability of an observation
+- Using the standard normal distribution we can calculate the probability of an observation
 - For large samples, the sampling distribution of the sample means will be normally distributed (CLT)

 <!-- Ok, ora abbiamo le basi per affrontare il prossimo argomento, la statistica inferenziale -->